smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.5.0 =
+- **New Elementor widgets**
+  - **Gatey Authenticator** – drag-and-drop the full authenticator without touching shortcodes; every pattern attribute (screen, variation, language, etc.) is editable via native Elementor controls.
+  - **Gatey Account Attribute** – display any Cognito user attribute with Elementor styling and attribute pickers, no shortcode required.

+= 1.4.5 =
+The **Authenticator** and **Account Attribute** blocks now default to font-family: inherit, so they automatically follow any typography set by your theme or the Gutenberg editor.

 = 1.4.4 =
 Form Field blocks now honour Gutenberg alignment controls: set Dimensions › Width when the field sits in a Row, or Dimensions › Height when it’s inside a Stack, giving you finer layout control.